Trina’s Toxic Talk:

 Perry Romanowsksi, author of Can You Get Hooked on Lip Balm?
 Top Cosmetic Scientists Answer Your Questions About the Lotions, Potions and Other Beauty Products You Use Every Day, doesn’t see it as a revolution.
 “All makeup is mineral makeup,” he says.
 “You’ll find the same mineral ingredients — titanium dioxide, zinc oxide, mica, and iron oxides — in conventional products.”

 Mineral makeup ingredients aren’t simply mined, pulverized, and poured into compacts.
-Most “minerals” are not pure and need purified and decontaminated to be included in skincare formulations.
+Most “minerals” are not pure and need to be purified and decontaminated to be included in skincare formulations.
 Titanium dioxide, for instance, is a popular mineral makeup ingredient.
-It starts out with natural titanium; but it undergoes an extraction and purification process in the lab.
+It starts out with natural titanium, but it undergoes an extraction and purification process in the lab.
 That’s a good thing.

 “There isn’t any natural source of titanium that’s pure enough to be used in cosmetics,” Romanowski says.
 “It’s all contaminated with things like mercury and lead.”

-Unfortunately, the purification process is done using toxic chemicals that are know to cause cancer, skin disorders and organ dysfunction.
-What is left is a mineral (purified ingredient) contaminated with toxic chemicals.
+Unfortunately, the purification process is done using toxic chemicals that are known to cause cancer, skin disorders and organ dysfunction.
+What is left is a mineral (purified ingredient) contaminated with toxic chemicals to absorb into your body.
 (That’s TRASH).

 While mineral makeup may sound good to the health enthusiast, reading the label may also make it appear as a healthy choice because of what is left out.
-Minimal investigation into the top toxins included in skincare and makeup quickly reveals a list with these common ingredients: preservatives, parabens, mineral oil, chemical dyes, and fragrance.
-Many savy “mineral makeup” companies have excluded these ingredients from their formulations trying to convince knowledgeable and strict “label readers” that mineral makeup is safe and toxin free.
+A minimal investigation into the top toxins included in skincare and makeup quickly reveals a list with these common ingredients: preservatives, parabens, mineral oil, chemical dyes, and fragrance.
+Many savy “mineral makeup” companies have excluded these ingredients from their formulations trying to convince knowledgeable and strict “label readers” that mineral makeup is safe and toxin-free.
 (More TRASH)

 The most common mineral makeup formulations are powder, however, as I disclosed earlier, the ingredients used in mineral makeup are not really different from liquid formulations at all… and Big Cosmo will take every dollar they can.
 So, the more recent trend was to refer to liquid makeup (foundations) as “mineral makeup” as well.